 - Under 9mm isn’t really suitable for snooker but is more suitable for English pool

-Why isn’t it suitable for snooker – The smaller the tip the more you will be punished for inaccuracy, also some cues can lack strength and power at this tip size.
+Why isn’t it suitable for snooker – The smaller the tip the more you will be punished for inaccuracy with unwanted spin.
+Some cues shafts can lack strength and power at this tip size.

 - 9.25mm – 9.8mm – This is probably the most common tip size bracket.
 9.5mm being the most popular when buying a new cue.
 9.5mm is ideal, it’s proved to be the most suitable size for keeping an accuracy while being able to generate good spin.

 - 9.9mm & 10mm – Are not always the best size to play with.
 There is a point a tip size becomes a little too big to generate good spin, in fairness good technique will overcome this.
 For the majority of players a big tip will encourage them to strike the cue ball harder to get a desired reaction.
 Big tips can create more push / throw / deflection when striking off center.